hayatiokur/api-systems-playbook/0_README.md

 Hi and welcome 👋

-I am Hayati, a Technical Product Manager working on API and infrastructure platforms at Semrush.
+I am Hayati, a Technical Product Manager currently working on API and infrastructure platforms at Semrush.

-My background includes:

-- API development and integrations
-- API management and platform thinking
-- Infrastructure and developer experience
-- Marketplace and classifieds products
+Over the years I have worked on API integrations, API products, marketplaces, classifieds websites and platform products.

 **This repository is my learning and systems thinking playground.**

-The goal of this project is not to collect random notes or course summaries.
-I am using this space to deepen my understanding of API platforms as well as AI applications for API and platform products.

-Most files here are short one pagers where I try to understand concepts, document tradeoffs and think like a platform PM.
+Most documents here are intentionally short.
+The goal is not to create academic documentation, but to learn concepts, understand tradeoffs and think through technical decisions from a Platform PM perspective.

+Topics currently include: API gateways, Authentication, Rate limiting, Observability, Kafka and async systems, System design, AI for platform products

+If you find mistakes, feel free to reach out.
+I am learning too 😄

+---

+## ⭐ Featured Work

+### Designing an API Platform for a SaaS Product

+A system design exercise that combines:

+* API Gateway
+* Authentication
+* Rate Limiting
+* Observability
+* Kafka and Async Processing
+* Scalability and Resilience

+This is the document that brings together all concepts covered in this repository.

+👉 Start here: [6_FEATURED_saas-api-platform-design.md]